GSFF

 When taking them on a walk, only walk them in the morning or during cooler nights.
 If you have to walk them during the day, only walk them on grass anything else could burn their feet.

-I have throw rugs on my porch because our Molly burns her feet when it gets hot.
+I have thrown rugs on my porch because our Molly burns her feet when it gets hot.
 She stands at the bottom of the steps until I open the door and then she races up the steps, across the porch, and into the house.

 If they love water, get them a pool or set up a sprinkler for them, or you could give them a nice cool bath.
 But for cats, apply or spray tepid/cool water onto their fur and skin.